mnr/writing-wip/dimensions_living_book/pedicure.md

 I don't care what they think.
 I'm having a moment with Greta.

 Greta likes to look good.
-Her hair is quaffed and she's always been a spiffy dresser.
+Her hair is coiffed and she's always been a spiffy dresser.
 Her fingernails and toenails are trimmed, polished, and painted.
 Greta is a classy woman.

 In contrast, I have curated the look of someone who just stepped out of the woods.
 I trim my nails with a Swiss army knife, my pants are ripped in non-fashionable places, and I wear a shirt when I must.